The magnitude and spectral geometry: Introduction

-In this article we discuss extensions of the results of \cite{gimpgoff} to arbitrary dimensions and to geometric settings, using a new, unified approach.
-For the unit disk $B_2 \subset \mathbb{R}^2$ we address long-standing questions about the form of $\mathcal{M}_{B_2}$, popularized by Carbery: We find
+In this article we extend the results of \cite{gimpgoff} to arbitrary dimensions and to geometric settings, using a new, unified approach.
+For the unit disk $B_2 \subset \mathbb{R}^2$ we address long-standing questions about the form of $\mathcal{M}_{B_2}$: We find

 and additionally that $\mathcal{M}_{B_2}(R)$ is not a polynomial.
 More generally, our approach leads to an algorithm to calculate higher $c_j(X)$, which has been implemented in python.
 We here state the result in the simplest setting of smooth, compact, planar domains.